njmcode/nidc2021-textadv/README.md

       // An object of tag consts
       game.TAGS

-      // Prevents the location change from being executed.
-      // See noTurn() below for suppressTurn behaviour. stopGoTo(suppressTurn = false);

-      // Calls the provided function after the location
-      // change has been executed
-      afterGoTo(callbackFn);

       // If called, prevents the turn count from being
       // incremented and the onTurn global callback firing
       // for this location change.
       noTurn();

+      // Prevents the location change from being executed. return false;

+      // Calls the provided function after the location
+      // change has been executed
+      return callbackFn;
     },

     // Called **just before** this location is described
     // (including the items present in it),
     // either via navigating to it, or via the LOOK command.
-    onLook: ({ game, isFullLook, stopLook, afterLook }) => {
+    onLook: ({ game, isFullLook }) => {
       // `game` is as described above in onGoTo

       // true if the location is about to be fully described